 When I work with college, pro or youth players my main focus is helping them with things they can’t do on their own.
 Elements of the game they can do alone are ball striking, dribbling, fitness.

-Video below is NWSL player, Jaci Jones working with me after her rookie season.
-I love her attitude and desire to do everything she can to keep improving her game.
+The video below is NWSL player, Jaci Jones working with me after her rookie season.

 To be your best you have to do your best and she’s doing that.

 Pro soccer player mixing skills and fitness